s-amundson/wpa_2p1/readme.md

 # Website for Woodley Park Archers
 This project uses [Docker](https://www.docker.com/) containers.
 The site is built on the [Django web framework](https://www.djangoproject.com/).
-It also uses the following:
+It also uses the following frameworks.
+These are loaded up in the Docker container and do not need to be manually installed:

 1. [PostgreSQL](https://www.postgresql.org/)
 1. [Celery](https://docs.celeryq.dev/en/stable/)